LLNL/Thomson-Scattering-Cross-Section-Calculator/README.md

 ## Built With

-* Faddeeva Package(http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package) - A fast calculator for the Faddeeva function.
+* Faddeeva Package (http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package) - A fast calculator for the Faddeeva function.
 This sits at the heart of the calulation of these cross sections.
-Credit to Steven G. Johnson https://math.mit.edu/~stevenj/
+Credit goes to Steven G. Johnson https://math.mit.edu/~stevenj/

 ## Contributing